 Each Learning Experience includes:

-- A whizzy title to capture interest and leave the children wanting to find out more.
+- An exciting title to capture interest and leave the children wanting to find out more.

 - An authentic outcome with a purpose for learning.
 This will be something the children are aiming to achieve by the end of the learning experience.
-This could be running a museum or café, exhibiting art work in a gallery or an exhibition.
+This could be running a museum or café, exhibiting artwork in a gallery or designing and building an invention to solve a problem.

 - A hook that happens right at the beginning of a learning experience which makes the learning irresistible and exciting.